TJX Companies, Inc.

 Net Sales

-E-commerce sales represented approximately 3% of TJX International’s net sales for both fiscal 2026 and fiscal 2025.
+E-commerce sales represented approximately 3% of TJX International’s net sales for the first quarter of fiscal 2027 and approximately 4% for the first quarter of fiscal 2026.

 Segment Profit Margin